jens-limbach/SSv2-extensibility-workshop/custom-services.md

 - You have a BTP sub-account and access to Cloud Foundry
 - You have setup a Hana Cloud on your BTP Sub-Account
 - You have setup VSCode and done the initial setup for CAP
+- You have enabled the Custom Services feature for creating new entities in your SAP Sales and Service Cloud V2
 - You are a little bit familiar with coding or curious enough to get into it :)

 **Step by Step Guide:**